Nocturna Tech ConsultingNocturna Tech

 What a typical Power BI rollout looks like

-Phase 1 — Data modelling.
+Phase 1: Data modelling.
 This is the most important and most under-appreciated part.
 We connect your data sources, clean the data, and build a semantic model with proper relationships.
 This is what makes your DAX measures fast and your reports reliable.
 Rushing this phase is the most common reason Power BI implementations fail.

-What Power BI can't do
+What Power BI cannot do

 The business case in plain English